churnkey/sdk/packages/node/README.md

 const token = ck.createToken({ customerId: 'cus_123' })
 ```

-Pass the token to your frontend:
+Pass it to the frontend:

 ```tsx
 <CancelFlow